USA Student Visa 2025: Requirements, Process, Types, Fees for Indian Students

 - Financial Documents are required to show financial strength to support education in the USA.

-For the USA study visa requirements, students need to show proof of the number of funds they need to cover the first year's total expenses.
+For the USA study visa requirements, students must show proof of the funds they need to cover the first year's expenses.
 It includes tuition fees, living expenses, and other expenses (like books).
 Apart from this, students also need to show proof of the readily available funds for the rest of the tenure of their education.

 Evidence of Financial Resources Required for F1 Visa

-The US study visa requirements also require applicants to carefully submit the evidence of financial resources required to study.
+The US study visa requirements also require applicants to submit the evidence of financial resources required to study carefully.
 Some of the documents required are as follows:

 - Tax returns for the past 3 years (Form 16)